verygoodgraphics/vgg_docs/docs/faq.md

 VGG is designed for two kinds of people:

-- Designer who wants to make serious applications (rather than using low-code platforms).
+- Designers who want to make serious applications, rather than simple prototypes.
-- Developer who don't want to write manual UI code (by utilizing mainstream design tools as UI builders).
+- Developers who want to spend more time on business logic, rather than UI code.

-These two roles combined, VGG is best suited for indepedent developers (i.e., indie hackers) because, by nature, they are both full-stack frontend designers and developers.
+When these two roles are combined, VGG serves independent developers, or as they are commonly called, indie hackers.
+They are both full-stack frontend designers and developers that always want a quick development process to turn ideas into real applications.

 ## What's the goal of VGG?

-The application development process, and particularly UI design and development, can be tedious and monotonous, but we often have no better options.
-The design problem may be mitigated with the help of AIGC, but development still requires manual effort if you want a project with clean code and a flexible architecture.
+The application development process, and particularly UI design and development, can be tedious, monotonous and low efficient.

 VGG aims to make the process of application UI design and development more efficient by: